 Behind the Scenes at the New Vincent Abadie Hafez Show at David Bloch Gallery

-A French contemporary artist, Vincent Abadie Hafez, also known as Zepha explores the dialog between cultures through an aesthetic blending of Oriental and Western calligraphy.
+A contemporary artist from Paris, Vincent Abadie Hafez, also known as Zepha explores the dialog between cultures through an aesthetic blending of Oriental and Western calligraphy.
 Over the years, he has developed a singular visual language through his research on the deconstruction of the letter and the cross-cultural meanings of the signs.
 His work is a symphony of letters and colorful signs, dynamic and expressive gestures punctuated by a harmony of colors.
 Drawing from his graffiti origins and combining Arabic and Latin characters, the artist has created a timeless visual oeuvre of a unifying significance.

 The latest body of work of this talented artist will soon be on view at David Bloch Gallery in Marrakesh.
 The result of an art residency, the exhibition titled Hors-Sol will bring together new canvases, papers and sculptures, taking the viewers into the artist’s unique graphic universe.
 In creating these new pieces, the artist described himself as “an architect of a modern city invaded by a binary stream, pierced by waves and algorithms.”
 Capturing paradox-filled chaos and explosive speed and movement, these canvases are an allegory of a globalized society accelerating towards a futuristic techno world.

 The exhibition will be on view from October 5th until November 2nd, 2019.
 The opening reception will take place on Saturday, October 5th, from 6 p.m. in the presence of the artist.

 On the occasion of the show, we had a chat with Vincent about his latest body of work, his take on graffiti and calligraphy, urban environment, his working process and much more.

 The Movement and Flux of Our Modern World